Part 2: Writing Groups and Groups that Support Writers Michelle LaFrance (our amazing writing teacher!)…

-As fall gets closer, so too does the launch of our Spanish language class for adults.
-We’re thrilled to welcome our neighbor Ana Levenson, a Teaching Professor of Spanish at Georgetown to our Hill Center family!
+Our Spanish language class for adults launches soon.
+We’re thrilled to introduce our neighbor Ana Levenson, a Teaching Professor of Spanish at Georgetown, our Spanish teacher.
 A native of Sante Fe, Argentina, Ana received her Masters degree with a focus on Spanish Linguistics and Second Language Acquisition from the University of Southern California.
 Plus, she is the author of Gramática española para estudiantes de inglés, a book that helps Spanish speakers learn English grammar, which is used in a number of universities and language programs across the country.

 We decided to ask Ana a few questions to help you get to know her before joining her class.

 What is your favorite Spanish-speaking city to visit?

 Ah!
 Colonia… I love the vibe of this little town tucked away on the coast of Uruguay and very close to Buenos Aires.
 I love Colonia’s history, the oldest Portuguese founded town as well as the warmth of its people.
 Uruguayans are so nice!
 The tranquility of the old cobbled streets and the easy-going lifestyle that emanates from the historic quarter where you can have a nice drink in one of the many cervecerías while visiting the local artisanal shops are unique to Colonia.

 What is your favorite Spanish restaurant in DC?